Artifact-Virtual/arc_ecosystem/community_message.md

 ## The Support I Need (And Why It Matters)

-**Small Donations**: If you get free coffee, share the link.
-If you can spare $5-10/month, it makes a real difference.
-Every dollar goes directly to development and community building.

 **Your Time and Skills**: This is where the real value lies.
 Your expertise, your network, your creativity - these are irreplaceable.

 **Your Belief**: Tell others about ARC.
 Explain why constitutional technology matters.
 Help people see that this isn't just another crypto project - it's a solution to problems that affect everyone.

+And sure,

+**Small Donations**: If you get free coffee, share the link.
+If you can spare $5-10/month, it makes a real difference.
+Every dollar goes directly to development and community building.

 ## Why Now Is The Critical Moment